 Consider how much stuff comes your way during a typical workday.
-If you work in an office environment there are typically 50 to 100 emails and other messages, conversations with around 15 people and 30 separate tasks and activities to progress.
-You experience changing situations, from travelling, meeting customers and colleagues, listening, talking, problem-solving, planning and deciding.
-On this scale, there must be boundless billions of things entering your experience over a lifetime.
+If you work in an office environment there are typically 50 to 100 emails and other messages, conversations with around 15 people, and 30 separate tasks and activities to progress.
+You may experience changing situations, from travelling, meeting people, listening, talking, problem-solving, planning, and deciding.
+On this scale, there must be boundless billions of things entering our experience over a lifetime.

-Everything that comes into our experience goes through the same cycle of arising, playing out and then dissolving back to where it came from.
-It’s quiet; we hear the sound of an aircraft approaching; flying overhead, then the sky returns to silence.
-A thought “remember to buy tickets” arises when we see a concert poster and then passes away.
-Left to their own devices, thoughts and feelings come and go; it’s only when we form strong attachments to them that they last longer than necessary.
+Everything that comes into our experience goes through the same cycle of arising, playing out, and then dissolving back to where it came from.
+For instance, it’s quiet; we hear an aircraft approaching; flying overhead, then the sky returns to silence.
+We walk past a concert poster and have the thought, “Remember to buy tickets”, which then passes away.
+Or we hear about some injustice in the news and feel momentary anger towards the people who were responsible and compassion for those who were affected and move on.

 Obviously, we don’t process everything; our brain filters out a lot of sensory experience and many of our thoughts and emotions arise below conscious awareness.
 But when so much is automatically filtered out of our awareness, how would we know if we missed something important?
 Apart from the fact that we’re always physically embodied at the centre of our experience, it’s the quality of our attention, awareness, and attitude towards our experience that makes the difference.

-We like to think that we are masters of our own attention, but a simple exercise like focusing on the breath for a few minutes soon demonstrates that our attention is often automatically directed for us to whatever happens to be salient in our experience at the time.
+We like to think that we are masters of our own attention, but a simple exercise like focusing on the breath for a few minutes soon demonstrates that our attention is often automatically directed for us to whatever happens to be most prominent in our experience at the time.

-Recognising that there’s only this flowing moment of experience, then bringing useful skills like acceptance, patience, openness, kindness, and non-judging can make a real difference.
+By recognising that there’s only this flowing moment of experience, we can bring acceptance, patience, openness, kindness, and non-judging, which can make a real difference.
 By cultivating mindfulness, we create the space to respond skilfully, rather than react automatically.
-We’re also more likely to notice when we resist or avoid what we’ve judged as unpleasant or unwanted experience.
+We’re also more likely to notice when we resist or avoid what we’ve judged as an unpleasant or unwanted experience.

 Find somewhere undisturbed and sit in a comfortable, dignified and upright posture, where you can remain alert and aware.